This course allows you to jointly study Counselling & Psychology, giving you a fully rounded experience of both subjects.

 Here at BGU, we ensure you have close support and contact with your tutors and, with small group sizes, you’ll always get the support and feedback you need.
 We also know how important it is to experience a real working environment so, through work placements and other projects, you’ll be equipped for whichever career path you may choose after your degree.
 With research-informed teaching and research-active staff, you’ll receive scientific training and gain an in-depth understanding of the nature of the subject, at the same time as applying your knowledge and theory to real-life.

-Our counselling course will offer you the opportunity to learn about a wealth of topics, such as diversity, mental wellbeing, understanding personalities and exploring individual differences.
-You are likely to explore cognitive behaviour and philosophies, looking at a range of different approaches, including psychoanalytic, existential and humanistic.
+Our counselling course will offer you the opportunity to learn about a wealth of topics, such as self awareness, diversity, mental wellbeing and supporting clients facing a range of difficulties and issues.
+You are likely to explore different Counselling approaches, including psychodynamic, humanistic, cognitive Behavioural therapy and mindfulness.

 This course offers transferable skills, particularly relevant when working closely with other people in a helping profession such as caring, nursing, social work and probation, as well as in human resources, management or mediation and advocacy positions.